-Bulldogs reflect on baseball season - Port Arthur News
+Bulldogs reflect on baseball season led by team's strong bond - Port Arthur News

 The Bulldogs earned the final playoff spot in District 21-5A.

-Senior Corbin Chandler said he was happy that the team was able to play a full season after last year’s was cut short due to the coronavirus pandemic.
+Senior Corbin Chandler said he was happy the team was able to play a full season after last year’s schedule was cut short due to the coronavirus pandemic.

 “One thing that I am going to remember about this year about this team and this season was our bond,” Chandler said.
 “The bond we had was special.
 We grew up playing together all of our lives.
 Our bond was something that no one can break.
 That is what I will remember.”